developmentseed/pearl-frontend/README.md

 ## Stress test an live API

 By default, Cypress will use mocked API endpoints for testing.
-Please do the follow steps to run automate testing to a live API:
+Please do the follow steps to run automate testing using a live API:

 1. Start the app using `testing` API with `yarn serve:testing`
 2. Visit http://localhost:9000
-3. Login in the website, following Auth0 workflow
+3. Login to the website, following Auth0 workflow
 4. Open developer tools, visit a protected route and collect your API Token by inspecting request headers to the API
 5. Add `apiToken` property to `config/local.json` with value collected